fbpx

 We get many queries related to alcohol consumption and breastfeeding.
 This is not an easy topic to address, and mothers who seek information about drinking alcohol when breastfeeding find contradictory messages and different information depending on where they live.

-Here we are trying to shed some light on the subject by providing different aspects and publications of reputable organizations so that each mother can make her own decision with the information in hand.
+Here, we are trying to shed some light on the subject by providing different aspects and publications from reputable organizations so that each mother can make her own decision with the information in hand.

 The consumption of alcohol